This set of Environment Management MCQs focuses on “Effects and Control Measures of Marine Pollution”.

 d) Secondary process of oxidation pool

 Explanation: Rotating arm sprays water over rocks can be seen in secondary treatment of trickling filter.
-Rotating arm is followed by circular bed of first size rocks and filter.
+Rotating arm is followed by a circular bed of first size rocks and filter.
 That treated wastewater along with slim goes to secondary settling tank, which treats the water.

 5. In which secondary treatment of sewage treatment sludge is broken down in an anaerobic digester?